TIMELINE-The battle for British supermarket group Morrisons | Business

 July 20 Apollo says it will not bid for Morrisons on its own but may join the Fortress consortium.
 July 22 Scheme document outlining Fortress' offer is published and Aug.
 16 set for Morrisons' shareholders to vote on the offer.
 UK Takeover Panel gives CD&R until Aug.
 9 to announce a firm intention to make an offer or walk away.

 July 27 Silchester, Morrisons' biggest shareholder, says not inclined to support Fortress offer.
-July 28 Singapore's sovereign wealth fund GIC joins Fortress-led private equity consortium.
+July 28 Singapore's GIC sovereign wealth fund joins Fortress-led consortium.

 July 29 Morrisons investor M&G says Fortress's offer does not reflect the value of the group.
 Aug.
-6 Morrisons agrees to an improved offer worth 6.7 billion pounds from Fortress consortium and adjourns shareholder meeting to vote on offer to Aug.
-27.
+6 Morrisons agrees to an improved offer worth 6.7 billion pounds from Fortress consortium and adjourns until Aug.
+27 a shareholder meeting to vote on the offer.

 Aug.
-9 Takeover Panel extends CD&R's "put-up or shut-up" deadline to Aug.
+9 Takeover Panel extends CD&R's "put-up or shut-up" deadline until Aug.
 20. Aug.
 19 Morrisons agrees to a 7.0 billion pound offer from CD&R and drops Fortress recommendation.
 Fortress says it is "considering its options".
-Morrisons adjourns Aug.
-27 shareholder meeting, says the new meeting will be held around the week starting Oct.
+Morrisons says Aug.
+27 shareholder meeting will instead be held around the week starting Oct.
 4.

 Aug.
 23 Morrisons shareholder Legal & General says it believes the true value of the supermarket group should be realized following CD&R's sweetened bid, with more attention now being paid to its property assets.
 Aug.
 24 Morrisons' pension schemes warn a takeover by either CD&R or Fortress could "materially weaken" the security of the schemes if no additional protection is agreed upon.

 Aug.
 27 Morrisons says scheme document for CD&R's offer to be published on or around Sept.
 11. It says the shareholder meeting to vote on the CD&R offer will be held on or around Oct.
-5. ($1 = 0.7227 pounds)
+5. Sept.
+8 Morrisons says it is in talks with CD&R, Fortress, and the Takeover Panel over an auction process.
+It says the scheme document for CD&R's offer is to be published around Sept.
+25, with a shareholder meeting around Oct.
+18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)